-9.3.1 The emergency outfit indicated in 9.2 shall be stored at least in two emergency stations, one of which shall be situated in the machinery space.
+9.3.1 The emergency outfit indicated in 9.2 is stored at least in two emergency stations, one of which shall be situated in the machinery space.
 Emergency stations may be special spaces, boxes or places allocated on the deck or in spaces.

-In the emergency station of the machinery space the outfit necessary for carrying out the emergency operations inside the space shall be stored; the rest of the emergency outfit shall generally be stored in the emergency stations located above the bulkhead deck; in ships of less than 45 m in length it is allowed to locate the emergency station below the bulkhead deck on condition that free access to this station is provided at all times.
+The outfit necessary for carrying out the emergency operations inside the machinery space is stored in the emergency station of that machinery space; the rest of the emergency outfit generally is stored in the emergency stations located above the bulkhead deck; in ships of less than 45 m in length it is allowed to locate the emergency station below the bulkhead deck on condition that free access to this station is provided at all times.